Watch the Cancer.Net Video: Clinical Trials and Safety with Eric Singer, MD, MA , adapted from this content

-- Informed consent is the ongoing process designed to protect the rights and safety of a patient participating in a clinical trial.
+- Informed consent is an ongoing process designed to protect the rights and safety of people participating in clinical trials.

 Regulation of clinical trials

-Various committees and agencies oversee patient safety in clinical trials.
+Various committees and agencies oversee patient safety before, during, and after a clinical trial.

 Institutional Review Board (IRB).
-An IRB is an independent committee of doctors, statisticians, community advocates, and others who ensure that a clinical trial is ethical and that the rights of study participants are protected.
+An IRB is an independent committee of doctors, statisticians (experts who prepare and analyze statistics), community advocates, clergy, lawyers, and others who ensure that a clinical trial is ethical and that the rights and welfare of study participants are protected.
 Every clinical trial in the United States must be approved and monitored by an IRB to make sure the risks are as low as possible and that any risks are outweighed by the potential benefits.
-All institutions that conduct or support medical research involving people must, by federal regulation, have an IRB that approves the clinical trial before it begins and reviews the research periodically until it is completed.
+All institutions that conduct or support medical research involving volunteers must, by federal regulation, have an IRB that approves the clinical trial before it begins and reviews the research periodically until it is completed.

 Data Safety Monitoring Board (DSMB).
-The DSMB is a group of doctors, medical ethicists, statisticians, and other health professionals that monitors the clinical trial for safety and scientific relevance during the trial.
-For example, if the new treatment is causing many patients to drop out of the study because of severe side effects, the DSMB may recommend stopping the study.
-Alternatively, sometimes the new treatment works so well that it is unethical to continue to give one group of patients the standard treatment.
-In this case, the DSMB may recommend stopping the standard treatment and offering those people the new treatment.
-A DSMB is especially useful for large clinical trials that are taking place in many cities because they review all of the data from each clinical trial location.
+The DSMB is an independent group of doctors, medical ethicists, statisticians, and other health professionals that monitors a clinical trial for safety and scientific relevance throughout the study period.
+For example, if a new treatment is causing many patients to drop out of the study because of severe side effects, the DSMB may recommend stopping the study.
+Alternatively, sometimes a new treatment works so well that it is unethical to continue to give it to one group of patients and not the other.
+In this case, the DSMB may recommend stopping the standard treatment and offering the new treatment to all participants in the study.
+A DSMB is especially useful for large clinical trials that are taking place in many locations because they review all of the data accumulated from all clinical trial sites.

 A DSMB is separate from an IRB.
 The IRB usually looks at the clinical trial before it starts.
 The DSMB reviews the study after it starts and makes recommendations to the IRB about stopping or continuing the study.